raymond-1227/RobloxLauncher/README.md

 # Roblox Launcher for macOS

+Dedicated for people who uses web browsers (especially Firefox on macOS) that doesn't handle Roblox game launching properly.

+~~Oh and people who has parents that actively searches your internet history but you still want to play Roblox so yeah MUAHAHAHA~~

 ## About

 A web app I designed for people to launch Roblox games because Firefox for macOS never launches Roblox properly.